Published on

 Frequency of map updates:

 EarthNow!
-Landsat Image Viewer
+Landsat Image Viewer: Current Satellite Images

 The service encompasses various functionalities, enhancing the user experience.
 For instance, users can enjoy live streaming video, with the capability to replay and save their desired results.
 Furthermore, the service allows users to view images in true color or opt for a specialized view mode tailored for vegetation analysis.
 This feature enables users to observe chlorophyll fluorescence in specific areas across the Earth, adding a layer of depth to their exploration.